 BetMGM Sportsbook in WV has a sterling pedigree.
 The app is a member of the MGM Resorts International family and is part of one of the largest and most successful casino companies in the world.

-If you are new to this venerable site, you can get every dollar of your first deposit matched up to $600 by entering the promotional code PLAYBONUS as you submit your funds.
+If you are new to this venerable site, you can get a risk-free bet up to $1,000 by entering the promotional code PLAYBONUS as you submit your funds.
 BetMGM also awards players a free $10 bet each week, so there’s always a reason to stop by this book.

-William Hill is one of the biggest names in all of sports betting.
-There are hundreds of William Hill betting shops scattered across the world, and West Virginia is now home to both retail and online versions.
+Caesars is one of the biggest names in all of gambling and sports betting, and West Virginia is now home to both retail and online versions.

-If you want to try your luck on William Hill, there are 150 reasons to do so.
-First-time depositors can get up to $500 in risk free bets when they sign up and play on William Hill West Virginia.
+If you want to try your luck on Caesars, there are 5,000 reasons to do so.
+First-time depositors can get up to $5,000 in risk free bets when they sign up and play on Caesars Sportsbook West Virginia.